-All students classified as nonresident are required to pay Nonresident Tuition Fee; the Enrollment Fee; and the Student Services Fee each semester.
+All students classified as nonresident are required to pay Nonresident Tuition Fee; the Enrollment Fee; and the Student Health Fee each semester.
 (See Schedule of Classes for current fee amounts.)
-Nonresident fees are refundable only during the first two weeks of a semester (dates vary for short-term classes) if the student withdraws from a course.
+Nonresident fees are refundable up to the end of the second week of instruction of a semester (dates vary for short-term classes) if the student withdraws from a course.
 The date on which the withdrawal is received in the Admissions and Records Office will determine the refund date.